-Mercury House south of Buckingham Rd, is currently vacant and has prior approval for change of use to residential, there is also the opportunity to develop the land to the rear of the offices..
+Mercury House south of Buckingham Rd, is currently vacant and has prior approval for change of use to residential; there is also the potential to develop the land to the rear of the offices.

-The Police and Fire Stations have been relocated to the Blue Light Hub in Ashland, as a result both sites will be redeveloped.
+The Police and Fire Stations have been relocated to the Blue Light Hub in Ashland, as a result both former emergency service sites on Sherwood Drive will be redeveloped.

-Opportunity site at the vacant Buckingham House on Buckingham Road.
+Opportunity site at the vacant Buckingham House on Buckingham Road

-With a new eastern entrance to the train station, the bus station could be relocated to Saxon Street providing a better modal interchange and a development site.
+With a new eastern entrance to the train station, the bus station could be relocated on Saxon Street providing a better modal interchange and a development site.